TrackerJack/TrackerJack/docs/source/panel_options.rst

 Under the Create tab you have two options - Auto Export and Manual Export.
 Auto Export is the default and easiest way to export your project data from After Effects to a JSON file that the Blender TrackerJack add-on will import.
-Manual Export exists as a backup in case of the unlikely instance where Auto Export fails.
+Manual Export exists as a backup in the unlikely instance where Auto Export fails.

 .. image:: images/AEPanelCreate.png
       :alt: After Effects TrackerJack Panel